A Brief Biography of

-Internationally renowned for his writings on cities, architecture, technology, literature, and modern life, Lewis Mumford was called by Malcolm Cowley, the last of the great humanists.
+Internationally renowned for his writings on cities, architecture, technology, literature, and modern life, Lewis Mumford was called “the last of the great humanists” by Malcolm Cowley.
 His contributions to literary criticism, architectural criticism, American studies, the history of cities, civilization, and technology, as well as to regional planning, environmentalism, and public life in America, mark him as one of the most original voices of the twentieth-century.

 Mumford preferred to call himself a writer, not a scholar, architectural critic, historian or philosopher.
 His writing ranged freely and brought him into contact with a wide variety of people, including writers, artists, city planners, architects, philosophers, historians, and archaeologists.
 Throughout his life, Mumford sketched and painted his surroundings, visualizing his impressions of people and places in image, as his ever-present notepad visualized them in words.

 Given the range of Mumford’s scholarly work, it is all the more interesting that he did not have a college degree, having had to leave City College of New York after a diagnosis of tuberculosis.
 But if whaling was Herman Melville’s Harvard and Yale, Mannahatta, as Mumford put it, was my university, my true alma mater.
 From childhood on, Mumford walked, sketched, and observed New York City, and its effects can be felt throughout his writings.

 He was architectural critic for The New Yorker magazine for over thirty years, and his 1961 book, The City in History, received the National Book Award.
 In 1923 Mumford was a cofounder with Clarence Stein, Benton MacKaye, Henry Wright and others, of the Regional Planning Association of America, which advocated limited-scale development and the region as significant for city planning.